How to Plan Your Retirement Income

 Tax-Deferred Accounts

-Funds deposited in a tax-deferred account go in pre-tax—meaning they aren’t taxed when contributed.
-The most common types of tax-deferred retirement accounts are traditional 401(k) and traditional individual retirement accounts (IRA).
-Any earnings on your contributions grow tax-deferred.
-However, because no tax was taken out initially, there are tax implications when you make a withdrawal.
+Contributions to a tax-deferred account are made pre-tax—meaning taxes aren’t withheld before contribution.
+The most common types of tax-deferred retirement accounts are the traditional 401(k) and the traditional individual retirement accounts (IRA).
+Earnings on your contributions grow tax-deferred.
+However, because no tax was taken out at contribution, there are tax implications when you make a withdrawal.

-Withdrawn funds are subject to ordinary income taxes.
-If an individual chooses to access their funds before they turn 59½, they will pay a 10% penalty in addition to the income taxes, though there are some exceptions to this.
+Withdrawals are subject to ordinary income tax rates.
+If an individual withdraws funds before they turn 59½, they will pay a 10% penalty in addition to taxes, though there are some exceptions to this.1

 Couple walking outside along the street laughing